 Free range eggs

-Genuine free range eggs are hard to come by; so we decided to keep our own hens.
+Genuine free-range eggs are hard to come by; so we decided to keep our own hens.

 Free range chicken damage.Chickens will destroy your greens

 I made a tactical error; I started letting them out to range freely for an hour in the evening.
-I could never bring myself to cage them permanently in the tractor again; they simply sleep there overnight.
+I could never bring myself to cage them permanently in the tractor again; they simply slept there overnight.
 Then we started to consider simple chicken coops.

 Backyard permaculture has been for us a journey; we start with something but often end up doing it quite differently.